qiskit-community/IBMQuantumChallenge2020/README.md

 Note that participation is allowed for those who have applied and received official confirmation from the challenge organizers only.

+## Programming Environment
+IBM Quantum Challenge will be hosted on IBM Quantum Experience (a.k.a.
+IQX).
+IQX allows you to build, execute and evaluate your quantum circuits within a self-contained Jupyter notebook environment without downloading anything to your computer.

+On Nov 9, 2020 when the challenge site opens, participants will see a set of exercises hosted in this self-contained Jupyter notebook environment where you can write and run your code directly from and make submissions of your answers.

+Please note that the challenge site with exercises hosted in this Jupyter notebook environment is only accessible by applicants who confirmed participation upon receiving a confirmation email from the event organizers.

 ## Preparation
-In IBM Quantum Challenge, you will need to code with **Qiskit**.
+In many cases, you may prefer to run your code locally when working on the exercises before you make your submission in the IBM Quantum Experience environment.
+In such case, you will need to install **Qiskit** to your computer.
 Qiskit is a Python based opensource framework for working with quantum computers at the level of pulses, circuits, and algorithms.
 Please see the [Qiskit.org](https://qiskit.org) page for more details.

 Qiskit can be installed by using *pip*: